 Mr. Groothuis has spent over 20 years litigating complex commercial disputes.
 Although he focuses on the financial services and real estate industries, he has represented clients in accounting malpractice, business divorce, breach of contract, corporate governance, defamation, insurance, securities fraud, and torts litigation as well as related appeals.
-He also conducts internal investigations for corporations and negotiates employment and severance agreements, as well as other commercial contracts.
+He also negotiates employment and severance agreements, as well as other commercial contracts.
 Having represented clients on both the plaintiffs’ and defendants’ side, and with an intimate knowledge of New York’s federal and state courts, Mr. Groothuis brings insight and drive to the successful resolution of disputes.
 He believes in keeping his clients well-informed about the status of their matters so they become partners in the process.

 Mr. Groothuis primarily litigates in the Commercial Divisions of New York’s state courts and the United States District Court for the Southern District of New York, but has represented clients in courts throughout the United States, as well as in arbitrations.

 HIS REPRESENTATIONS HAVE INCLUDED: